fortify-presales/IWA/README.md

 ```

 The scan can be run from the ScanCentral DAST UI or via saving the settings and using the `fcli sc-dast scan` command.

+### API Security Testing using Fortify on Demand

+An API scan can be carried out using the following "combined" Postman collection:

+ - `etc\IWA-API-Prod-Combined.postman_environment.json`

+This can be used with either traditional DAST or _DAST Automated_.

 ### FAST Using ScanCentral DAST and FAST proxy